HeinXtet/LogUtils-Android/README.md

 # LogUtils-Android

-This is log library for android ( testing for android library)
+This is log library for android (Now that is test library)